1922 Manitoba general election: Summary

 Not even the UFM had expected to win government.
-Indeed, its expectations were so low that it had not had a formal leader during the campaign.
+Indeed, its expectations were so low that it did not have a formal leader during the campaign.
 Thus, when the UFM caucus met after the election, its first task was to choose a leader who would become premier.
 Thomas Crerar and Robert Hoey declined invitations to govern, and the caucus turned to John Bracken, president of the Manitoba Agricultural College.
 Although he had no political experience, Bracken accepted the appointment.
 He ran in one of the deferred elections, in The Pas, and was elected.

 The UFM also won the deferred elections in Ethelbert and Rupertsland.
-This gave the government a bare majority of two seats.
+This gave the government a majority of just one seat.
 The UFM's political arm branded itself as the Progressive Party of Manitoba.

 The other parties fared poorly in the 1922 campaign.
 The Liberals, led by outgoing premier Tobias Norris, fell from twenty-one seats to eight.
 The Conservatives, under their newly chosen leader Fawcett Taylor, fell from eight seats to seven.

 The Independent Labour Party also experienced difficulties.
 In the 1920 election, Manitoba's various left-wing and working-class groups submerged their differences to run a united campaign.
-This cooperation was successful, and eleven labour candidates were elected to form the second-largest parliamentary bloc.
+This co-operation was successful, and eleven labour candidates were elected to form the second-largest parliamentary bloc, four of them in Winnipeg where STV was used.
 By the 1922 election, however, the Labour Party was beset by long-standing divisions among socialists, communists and conservative trade unionists.

 A total of thirteen labour candidates ran for ten seats in Winnipeg.
 Six were members of the ILP, and a seventh, former Social Democrat John Queen, ran as an "Independent Workers" candidate allied with the ILP.
 The other candidates were divided among themselves.
 The banned Communist Party ran three candidates under its legal front, the Workers Party.
 These candidates disrupted meetings of Socialist incumbent George Armstrong, and accused him of selling out his principles to moderates and social gospellers.
 Two conservative trade-unionists also ran as Union Labour candidates, opposing radicalism in the labour movement.

 Five ILP candidates were elected, and John Queen was also elected in Winnipeg.
 Labour leader Fred Dixon topped the poll in Winnipeg for a second time, although by a reduced margin from 1920.
 George Armstrong lost his Winnipeg seat, and no other labour candidates were elected.
 Six independent candidates were also elected.

 The Progressives would go on to govern Manitoba alone until 1932, when they joined forces with the Liberals to form the "Liberal-Progressive Party."
 The Liberal-Progressives would go on to govern Manitoba, either alone or in coalition, until 1959.